Academic & Career Training Project

 Web Based Programming/Website Design

-In addition, program participants will acquire retail work experience in a New Britain Downtown store to be launched and operated in association with this project.
-Participation in this entrepreneurial business will also provide them with an opportunity to receive National Certification in Customer Service credentials.
+In addition, program participants will acquire retail work experience in the Hurricane Central store, centrally located in downtown New Britain; and that will be launched and operated in association with the project.
+Participation in this entrepreneurial business will also provide students with an opportunity to receive National Certification in Customer Service credentials.

 Other services will include academic tutoring, career competencies development, and interactions with CCSU faculty and local businesses.
 Program staff will assist with placement into employment and postsecondary education opportunities.